Today we’re hitting the streets of San Francisco asking people to speak out about HIV and AIDS.

 We need to embrace ourselves as a community again and come around and rally around each other like we have rallied around this Marriage Equality Act.

 We’re not going anyway on this issue either – this is on the agenda as well.

-Greater Than AIDS goes to San Francisco Pride to ask people to Speak Out about HIV and AIDS.
+Greater Than HIV goes to San Francisco Pride to ask people to Speak Out about HIV and AIDS.
 Hear what they have to say!